-Making severe judgments of others simply reflects our own emptiness.
+Making judgments of others' faults simply reflects our own larger failings to fix.

-This requires a major change.
-It requires seeing God as the center of the universe and not us.
-In order to become fulfilled, we must undergo a major shift in focus and activities.
-We must put Him at the center, and put His happiness before our own happiness.
-Then and only then, will we be happy.
+Making big changes requires seeing God as the center of the universe and not us.
+In order to have a change of heart, we must undergo a major shift in focus and activities.
+We must gradually put God at the center, and try to put His happiness before our own happiness.
+Then and only then, will we be able to change.

 It is way easier to see that others are not undergoing that major shift in activities than to undergo this major shift ourselves.
 In fact, the physical world is set up to reflect our faults until we decide to change.
-So whatever fault and shortcoming we see in ourselves that we are not prepared to change, we see in others.
+So whatever fault and shortcomings we see in ourselves that we are not prepared to change, we will see those faults in others.

 When we begin to criticize others for the same faults that we ourselves have, we actually move further from being able to make those changes within ourselves.
 They allow us to escape our own need for change.

-How do we make our changes then?
-Only the Supreme Person can give us the strength to change.
+How do we make changes then?
+We can surely try to make changes, but the Supreme Person can give us the strength to change from within.

-We must ask the Supreme Person to help us change.
-We must take shelter in Him.
+We can ask the Supreme Person to help us change.
+We can take refuge in Him.

-We must realize that we are weak, and He has the power to help us.
+We can realize that we are weak, and He has the power to help us.

-This is called taking shelter of the Supreme Being.
+This is called taking refuge in the Supreme Being.